igorti/solvi-docs/source/index.html.md

   }
 ```

 Creates a new field.
 Field boundaries can be provided as Polygon or MultiPolygon in GeoJSON format.
+The farm to organize the field under can also be provided.
 The response contains `field_id` which can be later used to relate projects to the specific field.

 ### HTTP Request